srikanthmekala500/DSA-in-JavaScript/JavaScriptTHEORY.md

 - In dynamically typed language, the type of a variable is checked during **run-time** whereas...
 - In statically typed language, the type of a variable is checked during **compile-time.**
+## Explain passed by value and passed by reference.
+ - In JavaScript, primitive data types are passed by value
+- and non-primitive data types are passed by reference.